-Heart failure patients living longer, but long-term survival still lowMay 16th, 2013 in Cardiology /
+Heart failure patients living longer, but long-term survival still lowMay 16, 2013 in Medicine & Health / Cardiology

 People hospitalized for acute heart failure are likely to survive longer compared to the prior decade, according to a new study in the Journal of the American Heart Association and presented at the American Heart Association's Quality of Care and Outcomes Research Scientific Sessions 2013.